davified/learn-scikit-learn/README.md

 2. Run `./bin/setup.sh` (read it before running!).
 Under the hood, this will:

-	- Install python3
+	- Install anaconda (for python3)

 	- Create a virtualenv folder in repo to store the dependencies in the next bullet

-	- Install dependencies
+	- Install dependencies listed in `environment.yml`
-		- jupyter
-		- pandas
-		- numpy
-		- matplotlib
-		- sklearn

-3. To activate the virtual environment, run `source .venv/bin/activate`
+3. To activate the virtual environment, run `source activate ml-101`

 4. Start the notebook: `jupyter notebook` (if you're not familiar with jupyter notebook, it's just an IDE.
 You can refer to the [cheatsheet](https://www.cheatography.com/weidadeyue/cheat-sheets/jupyter-notebook/))

-5. When prompted, select learn-scikit-learn as your jupyter kernel
+5. If prompted, select ml-101 as your jupyter kernel

 6. At the end of the session, stop the Jupyter server by hitting Ctrl-C in your terminal.
-To exit the virtual environment, run `deactivate`
+To exit the virtual environment, run `source deactivate`